-Guided by a posteriori estimation of the error in wind load prediction, the adaptive algorithm constructs local error indicators that decide what cells in the mesh must be refined to optimize the mesh.
+Guided by a posteriori estimation of the error in wind load prediction, the adaptive algorithm constructs local error indicators that decide what cells in the mesh must be refined to optimise the mesh.

-These are some of the challenges met when to solve the adjoint Navier-Stokes equations:
+These are some of the challenges met when solving the adjoint Navier-Stokes equations:

-Many years have passed since I completed that PhD thesis, but still today adaptive mesh refinement is often assumed to imply heuristic error indicators, such as solution gradients.
-My message is that there is also a less known family of adaptive algorithms that are based on a posteriori error estimation, where the mesh optimization directly connects to the target of the simulation (the wind load of a building, for example).
-The resulting adaptive algorithms have been shown to be highly efficient.
+Many years have passed since I completed that Ph.D. thesis, but still today adaptive mesh refinement is often assumed to imply heuristic error indicators, such as solution gradients.
+My message is that there is also a lesser-known family of adaptive algorithms that are based on a posteriori error estimation, where the mesh optimisation directly connects to the target of the simulation (the wind load of a building, for example).
+The resulting adaptive algorithms have been shown to be highly-efficient.
 But of course, there are still many exciting challenges to face in this area.
-Coupled problems, design optimization, and the mathematical foundation are but a few examples.
+Coupled problems, design optimisation and the mathematical foundation are but a few examples.

 For an automated cloud service for adaptive algorithms in CFD, register for free here.